-- 1. Enter YSB name and SDE code. - 2.
+- 1. Enter YSB name and CSDE code. - 2.
 Enter budget amounts in the appropriate expense line and column.
 Include expenses that apply to both the ACU and DSU (example; salaries and employee benefits.
-Only employee benefits that apply to positions funded by the grant or local match may be included). - a.
+Only employee benefits that apply to positions funded by the grant or local match may be included). (indirect costs are NOT allowed) - a.
 CSDE Grant Award Column: enter the grant amounts on appropriate line items.